1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 - Linux (we used an up-to-date Debian)
 - OpenSSL (we used preinstalled version 1.1.1)
 - xxd (we used the preinstalled V1.10)
-- base58 (we installed it with "sudo apt install base58")
+- base58 (is a lightweight package, we installed it with "sudo apt install base58")
+- qrencode (is a lightweight package, we installed it with "sudo apt install qrencode")
 - xmlstarlet (we used the preinstalled version 1.6.1)

 <br/>